MiSTer-devel/Amstrad_MiSTer/README.md

-# Amstrad for MiST board
+# Amstrad CPC 6128 for MiSTer
 This core is port of [CoreAmstrad by Renaud Hélias](https://github.com/renaudhelias/CoreAmstrad).

 ## Features